Dorothy Macardle

-Dorothy Macardle (7 March 1889 in Dundalk – 23 December 1958 in Drogheda) was an Irish writer, novelist, playwright, journalist and non-academic historian.
+Dorothy Macardle (7 March 1889 – 23 December 1958) was an Irish writer, novelist, playwright, journalist and non-academic historian.
 Associated throughout her life with Irish republicanism, she was a founding member of Fianna Fáil in 1926 and was considered to be closely aligned with Éamon de Valera until her death, although she was vocal critic of how women were represented in the 1937 constitution created by Fianna Fáil.
-She was also unable to respect de Valera's attitudes adopted during World War 2.
+She was also unable to respect de Valera's attitudes adopted during World War II.
 Her book, The Irish Republic, is one of the more frequently cited narrative accounts of the Irish War of Independence and its aftermath, particularly for its exposition of the anti-treaty viewpoint.

 Early life

-Dorothy Macardle was born in Dundalk, County Louth on 7 March 1889 into a wealthy brewing family famous for producing Macardle's Ale.
+Dorothea Margaret Callan Macardle was born in Dundalk, County Louth on 7 March 1889 into a wealthy brewing family famous for producing Macardle's Ale.
 Macardle's father, Sir Thomas Callan Macardle, was a Catholic who supported John Redmond and the Irish Home Rule movement, while her mother, Lucy "Minnie" Macardle, came from an English Anglican background and was politically a unionist; Lucy had converted to Catholicism upon her marriage to Thomas.
 Macardle and her siblings were raised as Catholics, but Lucy, who was politically isolated in Ireland, "inculcated in her children an idealised view of England and an enthusiasm for the British empire".
 Macardle received her secondary education in Alexandra College, Dublin—a school under the management of the Church of Ireland—and later attended University College Dublin.
 Upon graduating, she returned to teach English at Alexandra where she had first encountered Irish nationalism as a student.
 This was further developed by Macardle's first experiences of Dublin's slums, which "convinced her that an autonomous Ireland might be better able to look after its own affairs" than the Dublin Castle administration could.

 Between 1914 and 1916, Macardle lived and worked in Stratford-upon-Avon in Warwickshire, England.
 There, her encounters with upper-class English people who expressed anti-Irish sentiment and supported keeping Ireland in the British Empire by force further weakened her Anglophilia.
 Upon the outbreak of World War I, Macardle supported the Allies, as did the rest of her family.
 Her father led the County Louth recruiting committee while two of her brothers volunteered for the British Army.
 Her brother, Lieutenant Kenneth Callan Macardle, was killed at the Battle of the Somme, while another brother, Major John Ross Macardle, survived the war and earned the Military Cross.
 While Macardle was a student, the Easter Rising occurred, an experience credited for a further divergence of her views regarding republicanism and her family.